Philocryptica: Life history and larval host plant

 It is assumed that the eggs of this species are laid on the host plant.
 The larvae feed over winter and spring on P. eleagnifolia, mining the leaves.
 Young larvae create a number of mines radiating from the base creating a star shape.
 These mines are filled with frass.
 After the leaf withers, the larva moves on to another leaf.
 As the larva grows, the size of the mine also increases.
 At the final stage of larval development, the older larvae create a large blotch mine in which it pupates.
 Larvae have been collected in August and September.
 These larvae pupated in October and emerged as adult moths from the 20th of October until the 1st of December.

 Behaviour

 The larva will produce black coloured liquid from its mouth if disturbed.
 The larva will exude a silken thread if shaken from the leaf which they then use to return to their host.
-When the adult moth is disturbed it runs about in an unpredictable directions adding pauses in its activity.
-The adult moth is on the wing from November to December.
-When in flight this moth moves erratically and rapidly.
+When the adult moth is disturbed it runs about in an unpredictable directions adding pauses to its activity.
+In flight this moth moves erratically and rapidly.
+The adult moth is on the wing from November to December and is attracted to light.